vizworkshops/introspatialmethods/_entries/introduction.md

 title: Introduction
 ---

-Welcome to Digital Mapping Ecosystems!
-This workshop is both an introduction to critical cartography practices and a hands-on tutorial that will guide you throught the process of creating and sharing a digital mapping project.
-This site provides complete documentation for the workshop.

-This workshop is a work in progress and the site will be updated accordingly.
+Welcome to an introduction to spatial methods and thinking.

+This workshop provides an introduction to anyone interested in mapping, GIS, and spatial methods for research.

+Please take this survey before the workshop or before using the materials:

+--------------------link to survey--------------------